capstone-kubernetes-aas/class-documents/project-archive/README.md

 ## Nathan Hausman

 - What technical information did you learn?
+  - I learned the basics of React and more about Docker and the basics of Kubernetes.
 - What non-technical information did you learn?
+  - This was my first time working in a large team for any sort of big project, so I definitely learned more about coordination.
 - What have you learned about project work?
+  - Make sure you start with a realistic time table with extra time built in that can be distibuted as needed.
+Assume that anything that can go wrong will.
 - What have you learned about project management?
+  - Ensure that there is a central management tool and that it is being used effectively and consistantly.
 - What have you learned about working in teams?
+  - Communicate, communicate, communicate.
+It is essential that everyone is on the same page and has the same understanding of project goals and implementation.
 - If you could do it all over, what would you do differently?
+  - I would redistribute the workload a bit to make it more even and have everyone one familiar with other parts of the projects.
+Perhaps having meeting where we presented our code.

 ## Paul Lim